Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Q.03How is Tau-Bench scored?+

 Two metrics.
 'Resolution rate' is the fraction of conversations where the user's intent is satisfied and the database state matches the expected outcome.
 'Policy compliance' is the fraction of conversations where every agent action follows the documented policy (no unauthorised refunds, no missed identity checks, no shortcuts).
-Pass@k is also reported, with k=4 being the most-quoted setting.
-A score of 60% pass@1 on retail and 40% pass@1 on airline is roughly the May 2026 frontier for tool-using dialogue agents.
+The headline figure is pass^k (pass-hat-k): the fraction of tasks the agent solves on all k independent runs, which measures consistency rather than best-of-k luck.
+On the official board the highest pass^1 is Claude 3.5 Sonnet (20241022) at 69.2% retail and 46.0% airline, with GPT-4o at 60.4% and 42.0%.
+That board is frozen at the late-2024 model set, so newer models are evaluated on the successor tau2-bench rather than added here.

 Q.04Why is airline harder than retail in Tau-Bench?+